 Witty, wise, with a cigarette in his hand and a dishevelled look about him, he kept a close eye on matters social, spiritual and cultural, right to the end, which came in 1973.

 - The Unknown Citizen, with its long rambling lines and full rhyming end words, has a bureaucrat as speaker paying tribute to a model individual, a person identified by numbers and letters only.
 It is delivered in, some might say, a boring monotonous tone, a reflection of the bureaucracy under which the citizen served.

 - The poem is a powerful reminder to us all that the state, the government, the bureaucracy we all help create, can become a faceless, indifferent and often cruel machine.

 - It raises the two important questions - Who is free?
 Who is happy?

-It can manipulate and exploit, keeping us all under control without us even knowing.
+The state can manipulate and exploit, fake the truth, keeping us all under control without us even knowing.
 Think of Orwell's 1984, or Huxley's Brave New World.
 Ideas such as freedom of speech, non conformism and individual expression are not entertained, not even understood.